A robot that takes care of weeding in the fields - all by itself

-The passive weeding tool is used to remove weeds growing between the rows of the seeded crops.
-It consists of an arrangement of goosefoot shares which are individually mounted on a spring-suspended beam.
-This allows the each goosefeet to move out of the ground individually in case of an obstacle in the soil.
+The passive weeding tool is used to remove weeds growing between rows of seeded crops.
+It consists of an arrangement of goose-foot spades which are individually mounted on a spring-suspended beam.
+This allows each goose-foot to move out of the ground individually in case of an obstacle in the soil.
 A linear motor from LINAK keeps the position of the beam frame fixed during operation and can lift the entire structure for maneuvering.

 how we design

-Since we were building a complete new robot, we had the opportunity to design the necessary components by ourselves.
+Since we were building a robot from scratch, we had the opportunity to design the necessary components by ourselves.

 We used the newest technologies in order to build efficient and smart hardware.

 After production we manually assembled all the components and sometimes adjusted details.